ftc2/interview-notify/README.md

   highest priority'.
 These will enable fastest and most reliable delivery of the notification, and your phone will continuously alarm when your interview is ready.
 ```

+## testing/troubleshooting

+first, use `-v` and make sure you can see new messages from IRC showing up:

+`interview_notify.py --topic your_topic --log-dir /path/to/logs --nick your_nick -v`

+### testing notifications

+`interview_notify.py --topic your_topic --log-dir /path/to/logs --nick your_nick --bot-nicks Gatekeeper,your_nick -v`

+then type `Currently interviewing: your_nick` in IRC.

+if it doesn't work, maybe you have a wonky log file format. try with `--no-check-bot-nicks`:

+`interview_notify.py --topic your_topic --log-dir /path/to/logs --nick your_nick --no-check-bot-nicks -v`